doctorfree/nvim-lazyman/README.md

   - Links to relevant websites including the Github repo, website, YouTube, etc
   - List of plugins included in each configuration
   - Table of keymaps defined in each configuration
+- New configuration categories: `LazyVim`, `AstroNvim`, `NvChad`, `LunarVim`
+  - Easily install all supported configurations using one of these frameworks
 - Easy menu navigation and command line usage with keywords
   - `lazyman` command line now supports `open`, `install`, `info` arguments
     - `lazyman open` to fuzzy select a config to open